arvidn/libtorrent/docs/manual.rst

 following features:

 * multitracker extension support (as `specified by John Hoffman`__)
-* serves multiple torrents on a single port and a single thread
+* serves multiple torrents on a single port and in a single thread
-* supports http proxies and proxy authentication
 * gzipped tracker-responses
 * `HTTP seeding`_, as `specified by Michael Burford of GetRight`__.
 * piece picking on block-level like in Azureus_ (as opposed to piece-level).